 The current period might be called the age of uncertainty, challenging or even critical because there is no denying that there is a cloud of pain floating through various parts of the world and affecting people in different ways.
 Sometimes, we’d like to believe, there has to be a big storm before the sun comes up and while rain is pouring, mother earth can get clean again.

-Enough with the metaphors!
-Plain-talking it means that for us as individuals as well as a society it is, among other things, about opportunities, questioning old patterns, further development and taking the initiative – in the most diverse areas of life.
+Enough with the metaphors.
+Plain-talking it means that for us as individuals and as a society it is about opportunities, questioning old patterns, further development and taking the initiative – in the most diverse areas of life.
 While change might bring the bloom of the 21st century, we all get the freedom to grow.
-Hopefully!
 Therefore, GASH asked different creatives based in Germany what they hope and wish for during this you may call it „historical“ era.

 SAEEDA SHABBIR (photographer)